-3.3.3.4.1 Protection Measures (comp_req_id 10242)
+3.3.3.4.1 Protection Measures (comp\req\id 864)

-As a part of our broad security monitoring and risk management program, Qwest has deployed a variety of information assurance measures to safeguard critical network backbone services and infrastructure against cyber attacks, preventing and/or minimizing the impact of any possible security disruptions.
-Upon contract award, the Qwest's Networx integrated Security Team will ensure that any additional infrastructure or technical controls required to support the Networx contract are included in our Networx Security Plan.
-Detailed technical controls currently in place and offered by Qwest may be best understood as a set of tools and techniques used within the Qwest infrastructure, and a series of service offerings provided to Agencies to further improve their own security posture.
+As a part of our broad security monitoring and risk management program, Qwest has deployed a variety of information assurance measures to safeguard critical network backbone services and infrastructure against cyber attacks preventing and/or minimizing the impact of any possible security disruptions.
+Upon contract award, Qwest's Networx integrated Security team will ensure that any additional infrastructure or technical controls required to support the Networx contract are included in our Networx Security Plan.
+Detailed technical controls currently in place and offered by Qwest may be best understood as a set of tools and techniques used within the Qwest infrastructure, and a series of service offerings provided to customers, such as the Agencies served by Networx, to further improve their own security posture.

-Existing protections, along with innovative solutions targeted to thwart cyber attacks within the Qwest infrastructure, include but are not limited to the following controls:
+Existing protections, along with innovative solutions targeted against cyber attacks within the Qwest infrastructure, include but are not limited to, the following controls:

-Configuration management controls ensure network element configurations and software images conform to vendor and industry best

-User and protocol access controls restrict access to the management and control planes of the network elements, including use of encryption and two-factor authentication methods.
-Rate-limiting and blocking of protocols directed specifically to the network elements, along with blocking of management and control plane traffic to network elements from nontrusted sources, provides further protection.
+- Configuration management controls ensure network element configurations and software images conform to vendor and industry best common practices and recommendations. - User and protocol access controls restrict access to the management and control planes of the network elements, including use of encryption and two-factor authentication methods.
+Rate limiting and blocking of protocols directed specifically to the network elements, along with blocking of management and control plane traffic to network elements from nontrusted sources provides further protection.

-- IP spoofing prevention measures include implementation of anti-spoofing technologies on the majority of our edge and border routers to prevent spoofed network attacks from entering the Qwest network - Comprehensive monitoring and alarming of infrastructure components provides real-time monitoring of network elements with alarm notifications to the Qwest Network Management Center (operating 24x7x365) and rapid response to events that may indicate a security issue, utilizing standard processes, tools, and techniques as described in Section 3.2, Network Management.
+- IP spoofing prevention measures include implementation of anti-spoofing technologies on the majority of our edge and border routers to prevent spoofed network attacks from entering the Qwest network, - Comprehensive monitoring and alarming of infrastructure components provides real-time monitoring of network elements with alarm notifications to the Qwest Network Management Center (operating 24x7x365) and rapid response to events that may indicate a security issue, utilizing standard processes, tools and techniques as described in Section 3.2, Network Management.